Reporting requirements

 Your financial statements

-In accordance with Australian Accounting Standards, Paid Parental Leave funds you receive from us must be treated as a liability until you have provided Parental Leave Pay to your employee.
+In accordance with Australian Accounting Standards, Paid Parental Leave funds you get from us must be treated as a liability until you pay Parental Leave Pay to your employee.

 Read more about accounting standards and financial statements, on the Australian Accounting Standards Board website or talk to your accountant.